Dartmouth, Devon: History

 In 1592 the Madre de Deus, a Portuguese treasure ship captured by the English in the Azores, docked at Dartmouth Harbour.
 It attracted all manner of traders, dealers, cutpurses and thieves and by the time Sir Walter Raleigh arrived to reclaim the Crown's share of the loot, a cargo estimated at half a million pounds had been reduced to £140,000.
 Still, ten freighters were needed to carry the treasure to London.

 Henry Hudson put into Dartmouth on his return from North America, and was arrested for sailing under a foreign flag.
-The Pilgrim Fathers put into Dartmouth's Bayard's Cove, en route from Southampton to America.
-They rested a while before setting off on their journey in the Mayflower and the Speedwell on 20 August 1620.
-About 300 miles west of Land's End, upon realising that the Speedwell was unseaworthy, it returned to Plymouth.
-The Mayflower departed alone to complete the crossing to Cape Cod.
+The Pilgrim Fathers put into Dartmouth's Bayard's Cove, en route from Southampton to North America.
+They rested a while before setting off on their journey in Mayflower and Speedwell on 20 August 1620.
+About 300 miles west of Land's End, upon realising that Speedwell was unseaworthy, she returned to Plymouth.
+Mayflower departed alone to complete the crossing to Cape Cod.
 Dartmouth's sister city is Dartmouth, Massachusetts.

 The town contains many medieval and Elizabethan streetscapes and is a patchwork of narrow lanes and stone stairways.
 A significant number of the historic buildings are listed.
 One of the most obvious is the Butterwalk, built 1635 to 1640.
 Its intricately carved wooden fascia is supported on granite columns.
 Charles II held court in the Butterwalk whilst sheltering from storms in 1671 in a room which now forms part of Dartmouth Museum.
 Much of the interior survives from that time.

 The Royal Castle Hotel was built in 1639 on the then new quay.
 The building was re-fronted in the 19th century, and as the new frontage is itself listed, it is not possible to see the original which lies beneath.
 A claimant for the oldest building is a former merchant's house in Higher Street, now a Good Beer Guide listed public house called the Cherub, built circa 1380.
 Agincourt House (next to the Lower Ferry) is also 14th century.

 The remains of a fort at Gallants Bower just outside the town are some of the best preserved remains of a Civil War defensive structure.
 The fort was built by Royalist occupation forces in c.
 1643 to the south east of the town, with a similar fort at Mount Ridley on the opposite slopes of what is now Kingswear.
 The Parliamentarian General Fairfax attacked from the north in 1646, taking the town and forcing the Royalists to surrender, after which Gallants Bower was demolished.